iTwin/itwinjs-core/common/api/presentation-components.api.md

 // Warnings were encountered during analysis:
 //
-// src/viewport/WithUnifiedSelection.tsx:12:55 - (ae-forgotten-export) The symbol "ViewportSelectionHandler" needs to be exported by the entry point presentation-components.d.ts
+// src/viewport/WithUnifiedSelection.tsx:12:55 - (ae-incompatible-release-tags) The symbol "viewportSelectionHandler" is marked as @public, but its signature references "ViewportSelectionHandler" which is marked as @internal
 // src/viewport/WithUnifiedSelection.tsx:27:5 - (ae-forgotten-export) The symbol "Props" needs to be exported by the entry point presentation-components.d.ts
+// src/viewport/WithUnifiedSelection.tsx:47:5 - (ae-incompatible-release-tags) The symbol "viewportSelectionHandler" is marked as @public, but its signature references "ViewportSelectionHandler" which is marked as @internal

 // (No @packageDocumentation comment for this package)